 Assessment tasks are designed to enable students to demonstrate the Learning and Employability outcomes for the relevant level of study.
 Level Learning Outcomes are embedded in the assessment task(s) at that level.
 This enables a more integrated view of overall student performance at each level.

-This module facilitates students to look at the use of existing technologies currently used in computer games development and seek out opportunities for innovation within the field.
 By understanding and exploring the current state of game technologies and identifying technical fundamentals in relation to games development, students can identify areas where they can push the boundaries and introduce new and creative ideas.

 Workshops